noir-lang/noir/yarn-project/yarn-project-base/README.md

 1. Checks all formatting is correct.
 1. Runs all workspace unit tests.

-Downstream projects are then just about containerising what's needed to produce executable containers for e2e testing or deployments.
+Downstream projects are then just about containerizing what's needed to produce executable containers for e2e testing or deployments.

 ## Do we care about docker layer caching, when build-system rebuild patterns only trigger on yarn.lock changes?